mrstefangrimm/No3/Instructable/instructions.md

 - Confirm to run a test with: y

-  The test ends with the output: Complete and resets the firmware.
+  The test ends with the output: Complete, and resets the firmware.

-The phantom is ready to use.
+The phantom is ready for use.

 ## Step 10: Remote Control It With the Virtual Phantom Application

 https://youtu.be/cEjuUass-fE

 The Virtual Phantom Application is a .NET based application and part of the downloaded package (\Virms.NET\ViphApp.exe).
-The application is simulates X-Ray imaging.
+The application simulates X-Ray imaging.
 And it is possible to connect and control a phantom with the application.

-The application always starts with the simulation of the Marker Motion  Phantom.
-Change the phantom on the left fly-in to "Lung Phantom".
+The program always starts with the simulation of the Marker Motion  Phantom.
+Change the phantom on the left control panel to "Lung Phantom".

 If the phantom is plugged-in, the port should be listed.
-Make sure the right phantom is selected before you press "Connect"
+Make sure the right phantom is selected before you press "Connect".

-On the right fly-in it is possible to either control the motion axes individually or start a program.
+On the right control panel, it is possible to either control the motion axes individually or start a program.